dhgutman/dhgutman.github.io/_pages/cv.md

 ======

 * 2022 INFORMS Optimization Young Researcher Prize
-  * Join with Nam Ho-Nguyen for the paper, "Coordinate Descent Without Coordinates: Tangent Subspace Descent on Riemannian Manifolds"
+  * Joint with Nam Ho-Nguyen for the paper, "Coordinate Descent Without Coordinates: Tangent Subspace Descent on Riemannian Manifolds"

 Service and leadership
 ======